-This action plan primarily considers and addresses unmet needs of residents, including homeowners and renters, through housing and infrastructure unmet recovery and mitigation needs, along with public services and planning that support housing and residents finding and maintaining housing.
+This action plan primarily considers and addresses unmet needs of residents, including homeowners and renters, through housing unmet recovery and mitigation needs, along with administration and planning that support housing and residents finding and maintaining housing.
+NSD's unmet needs assessment agrees with the most impacted and distressed information used by HUD.
+No further restrictions within Fort Worth are required to primarily serve urgent need and LMI households or projects as the City has restricted program fund uses to serve those needs.

 At least 70 percent of all program funds will benefit LMI persons or households.
-All of the programs funded with CDBG-DR21 are limited to benefitting low- and moderate-income persons or have allocated only a portion of program funds to serve residents earning above 80% of the area median income.
-The Winter Storm New Single and Multi-unit Home Construction activities will serve households through the urgent need national objective.
+All of the programs funded with CDBG-DR are limited to benefitting low- and moderate-income persons or have allocated only a portion of program funds to serve residents earning above 80% of the area median income.
 NSD will meet HUD's requirement of at least 70% of all program funds expended to benefit LMI persons or households.
-NSD will monitor the impact of its programs on impacted LMI persons, including vulnerable populations, protected classes, and members of underserved communities.
+The NSD budget table demonstrates what percentage and how much of each activity is targeted to serve LMI households.
+For owner-occupied homes and multifamily housing programs, a 100% LMH participation is anticipated and prioritized.

-Maximum Award: annually per subrecipient; \$TBD for individual household awards.
-Eligible Applicants: Subrecipients may include units of general local government, nonprofits, housing authorities, or urban renewal authorities with experience in affordable housing development, an existing network, and capacity.
+Maximum Award: annually per subrecipient; \$150,000.00 for individual household awards, based on need; \$3,000,000.00 for multifamily property owners.
+Eligible Applicants: Individual owners of single-family homes.
+Subrecipients may include homeowners, units of general local government, nonprofits, housing authorities, or urban renewal authorities with experience in affordable housing development, an existing network, and capacity.

-Targeted Beneficiaries: Households impacted by the Storm with priority given to households directly impacted and to persons with disabilities, seniors, and those who resided in damaged or destroyed modular homes or MHUs.
-Household income must be at or below 120% AMI for at least 75% of beneficiaries served.
-National Objective: Low-and Moderate-Income Housing and Urgent Need Multifamily Rental Housing Construction and Repair.
+Targeted Beneficiaries: Households impacted by the Storm with priority given to households directly impacted and to persons with disabilities, seniors, and veterans.
+Household income must be at or below 80% AMI for at least 70% of beneficiaries served.

+National Objective: Low- and Moderate-Income